-The degradation of cytosolic mRNA is crucial to the regulation of gene expression and can be induced by numerous cellular perturbations including glucose deprivation, etc. Although many stressors are known, cytoplasmic mRNA degradation has never been studied in the context of organellar stress.
+The degradation of cytosolic mRNA is crucial to the regulation of gene expression and can be induced by numerous cellular perturbations including glucose deprivation, etc. .
+Although many stressors are known, cytoplasmic mRNA degradation has never been studied in the context of organellar stress.
 Recent studies have demonstrated that mitochondrial protein import stress activates a cytosolic response that leads to the degradation of proteins bound for the mitochondria.
-However, in the context of a similar stress, there remains nothing known regarding the fate of cytoplasmic mRNA encoding mitochondrial proteins.
+However, in the context of a similar stress, there remains nothing known regarding the fate of cytoplasmic mRNA encoding mitochondrial proteins .
 Thus, we sought to study mitochondrial stress induced mRNA degradation.
-In order to assay the induction of mRNA degradation, we engineered several Saccharomyces cerevisiae strains, in which GFP was fused to proteins involved in mRNA decapping and degradation.
-The accumulation of these proteins in subcellular structures termed p-bodies is commonly used to assay active mRNA degradation.
-We hypothesized that the accumulation of p-bodies would increase in response to mitochondrial stress.
-In order to induce stress, we chose two methods.
+In order to assay the induction of mRNA degradation we engineered several Saccharomyces cerevisiae strains in which GFP was fused to proteins involved in mRNA decapping and degradation..
+The accumulation of these proteins in subcellular structures termed p-bodies in commonly used to assay active mRNA degradation.
+We hypothesised that the accumulation of p-bodies would increase in response to mitochondrial stress.
+In order to induce stress we chose two methods.
 First, we treated the cells with small molecules that uncouple the mitochondrial membrane and disable mitochondrial protein import.
 Second, we used FASII mutant strains, thereby creating a genetic model of mitochondrial stress.
-In order to assess p-body accumulation, we have employed fluorescent microscopy.
+In order to assess p-body accumulation we have employed fluorescent microscopy.
 Furthermore, we will perform RNA-seq assay and measure the levels of mRNA encoding a subset of mitochondrial proteins and compare the results to the level of said mRNA levels when mitochondrial stress is induced.

-Presenter: Hodan Abdi (University of Utah) Mentor: Jacqueline Pasek-Allen (Chemistry) Synthesis of Phenylalanine derivatives

-This experiment was aimed to synthesis Fluoronaphthalene phenylalanine conjugates.
-In collaboration with the Yingbin Fu group we tested the aggregate disrupting properties of Naphthaquinone-Phenalyalanine (NQPhe) in mouse model with Leber's Congential amaurosis (LCA) and it showed significantly improved therapeutic activity.
+Presenter: Hodan Abdi (University of Utah) Mentor: Jacqueline Pasek-Allen (Chemistry) Synthesis of Phenylalanine derivatives with Leber's Congential amaurosis (LCA) and it showed significantly improved therapeutic activity.
 LCA is a genetic eye disease that causes early childhood blindness.
 The cause of this disease is due mutations of different genes that are required for normal vision.
 These mutations lead to the development of abnormal and degenerative photoreceptors.
 One of the main mutated genes leads to protein aggregates at the center of the retina.
 The Fu group has shown that the pi-pi interactions between phenylalanine residues in the misfolded proteins play a role in their aggregates.
 Fluoronaphthalene compounds are very hydrophobic so we hypothesized that their hydrophobicity will disrupt the aggregation.